 Once you're done adding the value, back to ManySales and click Verify button to finish the process.

-- It might take up to 48 hours to completely verify your domain, how long this process would take is relied on your Domain Service company.
+It might take up to 48 hours to completely verify your domain, how long this process would take is relied on your Domain Service company.
+After this time, you could check this article to get more information: Why won't my Domain verify?

 4. Common DNS Providers